thenewobjective/thenewobjective.github.io/_drafts/software-systems-engineering/2022-09-04-managing-complexity.md

 </figcaption>
 </figure>

 This structure is quite imposing.
-Standing at 481 feet tall it remained the tallest man-made structure for more than 3,800 years with a weight of at least 5.75 million tons.
+Standing at 481 feet tall and having a weight of at least 5.75 million tons, it remained the largest man-made structure for more than 3,800 years.
 <sup>[[ref](https://weightofstuff.com/how-much-does-the-pyramid-of-giza-weigh/)]</sup>

-Is this considered a grand architecture?
-No, this is an example of what can be accomplished with brute force at scale.
-This is little better than a pile of rocks:
+Despite it being a grand monolith, can it be considered a grand architecture?
+No, this is an example of what can be accomplished with perhaps the greatest of brute force methods.
+It amounts to little better than a pile of rocks:

 <figure>
     <img src="/media-library/software-systems-engineering/rock-pile.png" alt="A pile of rocks">